 How to Install Beadboard on an Island

-The kitchen island is always the gathering place in a home. ...
-Wainscoting, (wooden panels covering the lower section of a wall...
+The kitchen island is always the gathering place in a home.
+It takes lots of abuse from feet kicking it if stools...

 Wainscot Paneling Ideas